MarcvdSluys/SolTrack-Python/README.md

 * [Celestial mechanics in a nutshell (CMiaNS)](https://cmians.sourceforge.io/)
 * Meeus, [Astronomical algorithms](https://www.willbell.com/math/MC1.HTM), 2nd Ed.
-* This C and Python codes are adapted from the Fortran implementation in [libTheSky](http://libthesky.sourceforge.net/), which contains many references.
+* The C and Python codes have been adapted from the Fortran implementation in [libTheSky](http://libthesky.sourceforge.net/), which contains many references.